Special Birthing Rooms

 Our “HUGS” infant security system offers state-of the-art security for our littlest and most vulnerable patients, and peace-of-mind for their parents.
 The HUGS system provides a complete unit and facility lock-down when activated.
 Infants, parents and family members do not notice that they are surrounded by such maximum security, but can rest assured that every available protection is offered with this system.

 Sophisticated Central Fetal Monitoring

 Nurses using the Central Fetal Monitoring System

-With funds raised through Memorial Medical Center’s Foundation (including a $50,000 gift from the Memorial Medical Center Volunteers), the Medical Center installed a new central monitoring system in the Obstetrics Department.
+With funds raised through Spectrum Health Ludington Hospital’s Foundation (including a $50,000 gift from the Spectrum Health Ludington Hospital Volunteers), the hospital installed a new central monitoring system in the Obstetrics Department.
 This technology allows physicians and nursing staff to continually monitor both the mother-to-be and her baby without being in the room.
 This offers more privacy to our families, without compromising patient care.
 The central monitoring system also allows physicians to check on the progress of their patients from remote locations.

 Tours for New Mothers and Families

 At the Family Birthing Center, we understand that new parents-to-be want to know and prepare as much as they can for the experience of childbirth.
 That’s why we offer special, individualized tours for new mothers and families.
 This provides an opportunity for you to meet the staff and ask questions as well as see where your new baby will be born.

 Prepared Childbirth Classes

 Your involvement with the birthing center begins long before it is time for delivery.
 We welcome your questions at any time and our staff is available for personal consultations.
 We also offer a variety of classes to help you and your new baby get off to the most successful possible start.